 A financial power of attorney can address those situations if you plan ahead and have it place before that accident or heart attack happens.
 It can be limited to paying certain bills through a checking account or be very broad and cover all your financial resources, assets, and expenses.
 With a financial power of attorney in place, your family may not need to go through the time, energy, and expense of having a conservator appointed to handle your financial affairs for you.

 A medical power of attorney is similar but it covers medical, not financial issues.
 It allows you to name another to make medical decisions for you in case you can’t make them yourself.
 This person can make these choices only if you are incapacitated.
 If you have a medical power of attorney in effect your family may also be able to avoid the need to have a guardian named for you.

 In a medical power of attorney, you can list what kind of medical care you want, or don’t want, if you can’t speak for yourself.
 This can help you avoid a prolonged delay in care while your healthcare providers to try to find your next of kin to make decisions.

 An advanced medical directive is similar to a medical power of attorney but it only applies to those who are terminally ill or in a vegetative state.
 If a doctor determines that there is no medically reasonable hope for recovery this document would guide your treatment.
 In it you can state whether you want “life-prolonging procedures.”

 These are treatments that won’t cure a terminal condition.
 They include providing hydration (water) and nutrition by tubes, machines that breathe for you, and other medical and surgical treatments.
 You can also state you want particular life-prolonging procedures but not others.

 Powers of Attorney and Advanced Medical Directives Attorneys

 Cravens & Noll is here to help those in Central and Western Virginia with creating powers of attorney and advanced medical directives.
-If you or your family have any questions about them or want them created schedule a free consultation today.
+If you or your family have any questions about them or want them created schedule an initial consultation today.